 Requirements for publication after technical review

-After the technical review is completed and the manuscript is accepted by the Editor for publication, corrections should be made by the author and the final draft (and images) sent electronically to the Editor (firstname.lastname@example.org).
+After the technical review period is completed the author is expected to make corrections and the final draft (and images or other files) sent electronically to the Editor upon request.

 Authors of papers submitted may be asked to provide presentations at the annual meeting.
 A request to present may be expressed at any time during the submission process and may substitute for the 45 day commentary period.
 For presentation, authors are responsible for providing their own presentation slides or other materials, as well as an appropriate laptop computer and peripherals (other than a projector and microphone) for use in projecting their materials.
 Following the presentation (limited to 30 minutes), there shall be a 10 minute question-and-answer opportunity; additionally, the author shall ask a nontrivial “Learning Question” of the audience to verify understanding.
 There shall be no promotional information regarding authors included in presentations or papers, other than contact information.
 The oral presentation may be waived through approval of the President and the Technical Review Committee Chair for matters deemed to be of urgent interest and benefit to the members.
 The

-Technical Review Committee Chair has final determination as to publication.
+Technical Review Committee has final determination as to acceptance and publication of submitted papers.